 - Your ability to repay the loan

-You can’t borrow more than the value of your car.
-However, the amount you may be able to borrow will be determined by how much you can afford to pay back1.
+You typically can’t borrow more than the value of your car, and most title lenders will offer loan approvals only up to about 50% of the current market value of your car.
+At the same time, the amount you may be able to borrow will be determined by how much you can afford to pay back.1

 How do I get a copy of my vehicle’s title in San Diego?

 If you have lost or misplaced your title, you might be able to get a duplicate copy of your car title from your local Department of Motor Vehicles (“DMV”), as long as you can demonstrate you are the rightful owner of your car or truck.
 The California DMV also offers expedited title processing for a fee.

 Are there any costs other than the interest for a Title Loan in San Diego?

 Besides interest, title loans may come with other costs such as fees or charges associated with your title loan.
 These can differ depending on the lender you end up choosing, and – in the example of late fees or returned payment fees – depend on your payment behavior.
 For any loans serviced by LoanMart, we will disclose any applicable fees to you upon approval, and all fees will also be clearly listed in the loan contract.1

 What happens if I don’t pay back my Title Loan in San Diego?